SHREYESHKAR/FULL_ADDER_SUBTRACTOR/README.md

 4. Create nodes for inputs and outputs to generate the timing diagram.
 5. For different input combinations generate the timing diagram

-**Program:**
+## Program:

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber: 24900622
 */

 **FULL ADDER**